Machine-check exception: Possible causes

-Machine checks are a hardware problem, not a software problem.
+Machine-check exceptions are usually a hardware problem, not a software problem.
 They are often the result of overclocking or overheating.
 In some cases, the CPU will shut itself off once passing a thermal limit to avoid permanent damage.
 But they can also be caused by bus errors introduced by other failing components, like memory or I/O devices.
 Possible causes include: